 They can grow up to 39 inches long from base to tip at its longest.

-The male Alpine ibexes are among those animals with the largest horns in the world who are most prone to engage in horn dueling for prospective partners.
+The male Alpine ibexes are among the animals with the largest horns in the world, and they are most prone to engage in horn dueling for prospective partners.

 3. Gemsbok